rhinite hypertrophique

 Hypertrophic rhinitis: causes, symptoms and treatment

-Hypertrophic rhinitis is not just a simple blocked nose, it is a serious medical condition where inflammation of the nasal mucosa causes a noticeable nasal obstruction, often on one side but which can vary.
+Hypertrophic rhinitis is not just a simple blocked nose, it is a serious medical condition where inflammation of the nasal mucosa causes a noticeable nasal obstruction, often on one side but which can vary - unlike allergic or infectious rhinitis triggered by allergens or infections, hypertrophic rhinitis is characterized by persistent congestion that can greatly affect quality of life, with symptoms including difficulty breathing through the nose, frequent sneezing, and sometimes loss of smell, which is why innovative solutions like the Back2Sleep intranasal orthosis provide crucial relief by maintaining adequate nasal breathing.

 Unlike allergic rhinitis or infectious rhinitis, which can be triggered by allergens or infections, hypertrophic rhinitis is characterised by persistent congestion that can greatly affect quality of life.